matti/ConcurrentKit/README.md

 It is important to note, while this borrows from promises their syntax, it is not designed as a A+ compliant promise library.
 I was inspired to create this library after seeing [mxcl](https://github.com/mxcl) promiseKit library.
-If you want a compliant promise library, check it out here: [](https://github.com/mxcl/PromiseKit).
+If you want a compliant promise library, check it out [here](https://github.com/mxcl/PromiseKit).

 The best way to explain what the library does is through examples.
 ## examples ##